The 1066 route and across a ridge to Fairlight Glen

 - When this path comes to a tarmac drive, turn right, but not onto the drive itself but on a path to the left of it, which curves around the edge of fields, with houses to the right.

-- Follow this path, ignoring ways off, to a road and turn right.
+- Follow this path, ignoring ways off (though Icklesham church to the right later on the path is supposed to be worth a visit) to a road and turn right.
 At a major road junction take the lane directly ahead.
 At the end of this lane the Queen's Head is on the right, but your onward route is to carry on round to the left on the lane/track.

 - After about 400 metres on the lane/track the path diverges off down across a field to your right.
 It follows the valley bottom for a while and then climbs up again to Brook Farm.